West Manchester Township in York County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 George Washington (here, next to this marker); Vietnam Memorial (about 500 feet away, measured in a direct line); Revolutionary War Memorial (about 600 feet away); Mack (approx. 0.3 miles away); 1917 - 1919 (approx. 0.3 miles away); York Inter-State Fair (approx. 0.3 miles away); Korea and Vietnam Memorial (approx. half a mile away); Veterans Memorial (approx. half a mile away).
 Touch for a list and map of all markers in West Manchester Township.

 Credits.
-This page was last revised on January 7, 2021.
+This page was last revised on May 23, 2021.
 It was originally submitted on December 12, 2020, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 24 times since then and 5 times this year.
+This page has been viewed 35 times since then and 16 times this year.
+Last updated on May 23, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2. submitted on December 12, 2020, by Devry Becker Jones of Washington, District of Columbia.